bcrist/16717a/original/readme.md

 The parallel signals are either two 24 bit buses (based on their routing and pin assignments on the BGA packages) or three 16 bit buses (based on the output of `pv`'s `icrTest`).
 Half of the bits are routed between modules on the left 80 pin mezzanine connector, and the other half on the other connector.
 The signals are terminated with pullups to 1.5V, and there is a resistor network set up to provide a reference at 2/3 of this termination voltage, which makes it look a lot like GTLP signaling.
 Although snooping on some of the signals while running `icrTest` shows that they are driven all the way to 0V when low.
 I don't have much experience with GTLP, but my understanding is that `Vol` should be more like 0.5V, so I'm not sure if they're really using GTLP drivers or just something similar.
+Oddly, the 1.5V termination voltage is generated from a linear regulator which receives 5V through a long, winding PCB trace.
+I guess the intent here was that it would act like an inductor/transmission line and help reduce noise?
+There is also a footprint for a huge axial electrolytic cap on the plane side of this 5V trace.
+It is unpopulated on production boards, but the 16716A prototype photos show it populated.

 The differential serial signals are grouped into two sets of three differential pairs, and have separate transmit and receive pins on the ASICs.
 The left ASIC appears to only be capable of transmitting to the three signals on the left mezzanine connector, and the same with the right ASIC and right mezzanine connector.
 The signals from the mezzanine connectors are buffered by LVPECL receivers and then routed to both ASICs, so every ASIC can listen to both "sides" of the system, even if they can only transmit on one side.
 The six pins that are used to transmit on the left side are different from the six pins used on the right side, and the "unused" set from the other side of the chip is connected across to the other ASIC, but not to the mezzanine connectors.
 Each ASIC "knows" whether it is left or right, so it's possible these signals are six single-ended GTLP signals rather than three complementary pairs.
 It's also possible that these could be used to allow the left chip to transmit on the right mezzanine connector's differential pairs, using the right ASIC as an intermediary, and vice-versa.